erubinof/GEOG418-Assignment-3/README.md

 maxRange <- range[2]
 ```

-***Describe what the results indicate.

-***However, we can still go a step further and figure out whether these patterns are statistically significant.
-To do so, we can use a Z-test.
-Here our null hypothesis is ?, and the alternate hypothesis is ?.
-Using an $\alpha$ value of 0.05, if our Z-score falls above or below 1.96, we can say ?.
-A value greater than +1.96 would imply ?, and a value less than -1.96 would imply ?.
+Results:

+Moran's I for Income min range: -0.7301612

+Moran's I for Income max range: 1.063473

+These values show that some parts of the study area are more positively spatially autocorrelated and some areas are more negatively spatially autocorrelated.

+Now, it is important to see if the results we are getting are statistically significant.
+For this, a Z-test is used along with a null and alternative hypothesis to make sure that we are following the scientific method to come to a conclusion.
+The null hypothesis is that there is no spatial autocorrelation for median income (or percentage of french speakers) in Lethbridge's census areas.
+The alternate hypothesis is that there is spatial autocorrelation for median income (or percentage of french speakers) in Lethbridge's census areas.
+We can pick a 95% confidence interval and therefore state that our $\alpha$ is 0.05.
+This means that if the Z-Score is higher than 1.96, we can reject the null hypothesis and say that our data is positively spatially autocorrelated and alternatively if the Z-score falls below -1.96, we can reject the null hypothesis and say that the data is negatively spatially autocorrelated.

 This code is used to calculate the Z-score: